awoods/collectionbuilder.github.io/_howto/setupgithubrepo.md

 ### Step 3: README and .gitignore

 - Scroll down the page from where you named your repository.
-There will be a checkbox next to "Initialize this repository with a README.
+There will be a checkbox next to "Initialize this repository with a README".
 Check this box.
 This will start your repository with at least one document that you can edit, making it easier to get started.
 - Directly under the README checkbox, there will be a dropdown list button saying "Add .gitignore."
 Click the dropdown, start typing "Jekyll" in the search, and select the "Jekyll" option.
 - The rest of the settings should be ready to go as they are.
 Now select the "Create Repository" button.
 {% include bootstrap/figure.md img="/howto/github/github_readme.png" caption="Selecting the README box, adding the Jekyll .gitignore, and creating your repository. " alt="Checked README box, added Jekyll .gitignore, and creating the repository" %}

 ### Step 4: Use Your New Repository to create your own CollectionBuilder page!

 - Awesome!
 You successfully created a repository.
-Now you are able to use this to create your own GitHub page OR you can now create your own [CollectionBuilder](https://collectionbuilder.github.io/) page!
+Now you are able to use this to create your own GitHub page OR you can now create your own [CollectionBuilder](https://collectionbuilder.github.io/){:target="_blank"} page!
-- Follow this ["How To"](githubdesktoprepo.html) to set up the CollectionBuilder repository into your own.
+- Follow this ["How To"](githubdesktoprepo.html){:target="_blank"} to set up the CollectionBuilder repository into your own.

 {:.alert .alert-info}
-Before you set up CollectionBuilder in your repository, you will have to install [GitHub Desktop](githubdesktop.html) and a text editor, such as [Visual Studio Code](visualstudiocode.html).
+Before you set up CollectionBuilder in your repository, you will have to install [GitHub Desktop](githubdesktop.html){:target="_blank"} and a text editor, such as [Visual Studio Code](visualstudiocode.html){:target="_blank"}.